-Setting up a basecamp at Black Mountain campground will give you access to a lot of adventure without ever having to get back in the rig again until you break camp.
+Setting up a basecamp at Black Mountain Campground will give you access to a lot of adventure without ever having to get back in the rig again until you break camp.
 After a 4pm check-in, a great post-ride hike is the short 1/2-mile round trip up to Setrock Creek Falls.
-The trail picks up near Campsite #15 (which is without a doubt the jewel of the 41 available) and then brushes again by the Toe River.
+The Setrock Creek Falls trail picks up near Campsite #15 (which is without a doubt the jewel of the 41 available) and then brushes again by the South Toe River.

 Setrock Creek Falls itself is a charming location with some big boulders, nooks, and crannies to explore.
 In the summer months you can still make it back to camp to prepare dinner and get a campfire started before the sun dips behind Mt.
 Mitchell.

-With trailheads right from camp, there is a hike for all levels – difficult to easy:
+With trailheads right from Black Mountain Campground, there is a hike for all levels – difficult to easy: